puzzle/amm-techlab/content/en/docs/02.0/2.3/2.3.1/odo.md

 ---
-title: "2.4 OpenShift Do (odo)"
+title: "2.3.4 OpenShift Do (odo)"
-linkTitle: "2.4 OpenShift Do odo"
+linkTitle: "OpenShift Do odo"
-weight: 240
+weight: 234
-sectionnumber: 2.4
+sectionnumber: 2.3.4
 description: >
   Developing applications on OpenShift with odo.
 ---